 Another section of the work plan specifies that OIG will do the same kind of review with regard to Medicaid incentives for adoption of EHRs.
 Although providers receiving Medicaid incentives need not show Meaningful Use in the first year to get those payments, they must attest that they have purchased, implemented, and operated the technology.
 OIG will determine whether providers who received incentives actually did what they claimed.

 With regard to the upcoding review, a number of hospitals have received lengthy OIG questionnaires about how they use their EHRs, according to report from the recent annual meeting of the College of Health Information Management Executives (CHIME).
 The hospitals were given until Friday, Oct.
-26, to respond to the 18-page survey, HealthLeaders article noted.
+26, to respond to the 18-page survey, a HealthLeaders article noted.

 One of the main charges in the New York Times and CPI pieces was that providers were "cutting and pasting" old visit notes into new ones to justify their inflated charges.
 The OIG questionnaire specifically asked, "Does the hospital have a policy regarding the use of the copy/paste feature in EHR technology?"